Virginia Commonwealth University: History

 VCU's history began in 1838 when the Medical Department of Hampden-Sydney College opened in Richmond, Virginia.
 In 1844, it moved into its first permanent home, the Egyptian Building.
 In 1854, the Medical Department of Hampden–Sydney College received an independent charter from the Virginia General Assembly and became the Medical College of Virginia (MCV).
 A few years later in 1860, MCV conveyed all its property to the Commonwealth of Virginia and becomes a state institution in exchange for $30,000.

 As the Civil War began, Richmond became a focal point for battle and politics.
 After a long siege, Ulysses S. Grant captured Petersburg and Richmond in early April 1865.
-As the fall of Petersburg became imminent, on Evacuation Sunday (April 2), President Davis, his Cabinet, and the Confederate defenders abandoned Richmond and fled south.
+As the fall of Petersburg became imminent, on Evacuation Sunday (April 2), President Davis, his cabinet, and the Confederate defenders abandoned Richmond and fled south.
 The retreating soldiers were under orders to set fire to bridges, the armory, and supply warehouses as they left.
 The fire in the largely abandoned city spread out of control, and along with Union shelling, large parts of Richmond, and virtually all MCV buildings, were destroyed.
 The city surrendered the next day; Union troops put out the raging fires in the city.
 Because of the worthless Confederate currency and high inflation, the medical school sold its ambulance horse for enough money to continue operation.

 After the Civil War MCV participated significantly in medical advances, including in anesthesia and antisepsis.
-In 1893, the College of Physicians and Surgeons, later University College of Medicine, was established by Hunter Holmes McGuire, Stonewall Jackson's friend and personal doctor who had amputated Jackson's arm, just three blocks away from MCV.
+In 1893, the College of Physicians and Surgeons, later University College of Medicine, was established by Hunter Holmes McGuire, Confederate General "Stonewall" Jackson's friend and personal doctor who had amputated Jackson's arm, just three blocks away from MCV.
 In 1912, McGuire Hall opened as the new home of the University College of Medicine.
 The following year, MCV and UCM merged through the efforts of George Ben Johnston and Stuart McGuire.
 MCV acquired the Memorial Hospital as a result of the merger.

 Richmond Professional Institute traces its roots back to 1917, when it began as the Richmond School of Social Work and Public Health.
 In 1925, it became the Richmond division of The College of William & Mary.
 In 1939, this division became the Richmond Professional Institute of The College of William & Mary (RPI).
 In 1947, the MCV Foundation was incorporated and in 1962 RPI separated from William & Mary to become an independent state institution.
 Then in 1968, state legislation (Wayne Commission Report) merged MCV and RPI to become Virginia Commonwealth University.
 Descendant of Thomas Jefferson, Pulitzer Prize winner and editor of the Richmond Times-Dispatch, Virginius Dabney was named the first Rector of VCU and went on to write Virginia Commonwealth University: A Sesquicentennial History.